aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 /usr/local/bin/phpize -> /usr/local/Cellar/php/7.3.5/bin/phpize
 ```

-Brew will also create the following symlinks to the installation directory:
+Brew will also create the following symlinks to the base installation directory:

 `/usr/local/opt/php -> usr/local/Cellar/php/7.3.5`
 `/usr/local/opt/php@7.3 -> usr/local/Cellar/php/7.3.5`

-Note that both `/usr/locl/opt/php` and `/usr/locl/opt/php@7.3` reference the same installation.

-> Note: The symlinks in the `/usr/local/opt/` directory will not be relevant to this article but in any case I mention them here for your information.
+> Note that both `/usr/locl/opt/php` and `/usr/locl/opt/php@7.3` reference the same installation directory.
+The symlinks in the `/usr/local/opt/` directory will not be relevant to this article but in any case I mention them here for your information.

 ## PHP ini and configuration files